phalcon-orphanage/docs-internals/reference/variables.rst

     zval *b ---------^

 Now, $b is equal to $a, now both variables are pointing to the same memory address 0x1.
 The reference counting is now 2, because two variables are pointing to the same memory slot.
-As you can see PHP is saving memory.
-Although the variables have different names, they point to the same value in memory so that we are not unnecessarily doubling its value.
+As you can see PHP is saving memory, although the variables have different names, they're pointing to the same value in memory so that we are not unnecessarily doubling its value.

 .. code-block:: php